PrestaShop/docker-internal-images/Readme.md

 This repository provides additional Docker images for a quick deployment of PrestaShop.

-:warning: They are not designed for a production use.
+:warning: They are not designed for running an e-commerce activity in production.

 ## Description